Legal-One/coding-challenge-frontend/README.md

 The above link opens up the mockup designs for the website developed as a solution to the challenge.

-The designs and development is planned in a component driven approch and design system is created considering the concepts of Brad Frost's [**Atomic Design System**](https://atomicdesign.bradfrost.com/)
+The designs and development is planned in a component driven approach and design system is created considering the concepts of Brad Frost's [**Atomic Design System**](https://atomicdesign.bradfrost.com/)

 ### Screen Shots